drpaneas/dudenetes/README.md

 ## Where's the documentation, Lebowski?

 It's uh... uh... it's down there somewhere, let me take another look.
 Does this look to you as a proper repository to you, man?
-Does this place look like I'm fucking certified?
+Does this place look like certified?
 The toilet seat's up man!
 Just be patient and don't unirinate on the rug.

+But!
+You can find a nice tutorial at our [Dudewiki](https://github.com/drpaneas/dudenetes/wiki).

 <img src="https://github.com/DATA-DOG/godog/raw/master/logo.png" align="left" width="20%">